- Home

 Trimodal therapy for bladder cancer

-Instead of cystectomy, you may have trimodal therapy as the main treatment for muscle-invasive tumours.
+Instead of a cystectomy, you may have trimodal therapy as the main treatment for muscle-invasive bladder cancer.
 Trimodal therapy may be used if a person is unable to have surgery to remove the bladder or would prefer to keep their bladder.
-It is most suited for people whose bladder is working well and smaller tumours that haven’t spread.
+It is most suited for people whose bladder is working well and who have smaller cancers that haven’t spread.

 Learn more about: